valli96/competition_v1/README.md

 - [x] look that the transformation tree exist
 - [x] add new marker script for the competition marker
 - [x] implement **state 8**

+- [x] the the problem with the height

 - [ ] try to run the code
 - [ ] tune PID controller for height
 - [ ] check if stage 0 to 2 works fine